eugeniovaretti/streaming-data-analytics/codes/epl_bocce/readme.md

 ```

-### Assignment
+### Assignment Q1

 > Q1) Determine the total number of Bocce that have been thrown since the beginning of the **match**
-> Q1 bis) Determine how many Bocce each player has thrown
+> Q1 bis) Determine how many Bocce each player has thrown since the beginning of the **match**

 #### Solution
-Under the assumption of one round in the data stream, we can answer to the above requests as follows:
+Let's start assuming that the data streams contain only the events of a single round.

+The following queries answer to the above requests:

 ```
 @Name('Q1')
 SELECT COUNT(*)